Eligibility Criteria for Applicants

 - A project may have only a single Principal Investigator (PI) who will be responsible for project oversight and financial management.
 The PI may engage collaborators, core labs, or commercial CROs to execute any fraction of the project.

-- Past recipients of HDI Scholar-Innovator awards may submit new and distinct proposals but may not seek additional support for previously funded projects
+- Past recipients of the Harrington Scholar-Innovator Awards may submit new and distinct proposals but may not seek additional support for previously funded projects

 Sponsoring Institution Requirements